-Learn the meaning of terminology commonly used in our documentation.
+Learn the terminology commonly used in our documentation.

 Applications (or Apps) are software products that build on top of MODE’s core APIs to accomplish a workflow-specific task.